Generalized Parton Distribution Functions via Quantum Simulation of Quantum Field Theory in Light-front Coordinates: Formalism

-where the dots include any other quantum numbers not used in our problem (such as helicity, color, flavor).
+where $x = n^+/K$ and the sum goes over the set of all possible quantum numbers, $q = n^+, {\bf n}_\perp, \ldots$ where the dots include any other quantum numbers not used in our problem (such as helicity, color, flavor).
 The interaction term is a sum of four pieces: $U = S + C + V + F$.
 See the Pauli, Brodsky, Pinsky \cite{QCLC} paper for the full interaction matrix for an SU(N)-Meson.
 In the $\ket{q \Bar{q}}$ sector we are interested in, the only part of the interaction that comes into play is the seagull part (S) given as: